FactorySimPy/FactorySimPy/docs/basic_components.md

 3. "STALLED_ACCUMULATING_STATE": a belt (configured to be accumulating) becomes stalled when it has an item that is ready to be taken by the destination node.

 4. "STALLED_NONACCUMULATING_STATE: a belt (configured to be non-accumulating) becomes stalled when it has an item that is ready to be taken by the destination node.
-It will allow an item to be pushed onto belt if and only if the first slot is empty.
+It will not allow any item to be pushed onto belt while in this state.

-Conveyors can be either `accumulating` or `non-accumulating`:

-1. A `non-accumulating` type conveyor will allow `src_node` to push items into the conveyor only once, if it is in a stalled state

-2. A `accumulating` conveyor allows src_node to push items until its capacity is reached when when it is in stalled state.

 **Usage**